PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 - I will undertake the task of migrating from dagger to hilt
 - Hilt uses annotation processing to generate code at compile time, which can improve performance compared to Dagger's runtime reflection
 - We will start off with a `@Singleton` component and then later migrate activities and fragments
-- I propose we migrate the Login and Registeration first and then move towards nested fragments and during the migration I'll remove all  `@Component` and `@Subcomponent` interfaces and annotate all modules with `@InstallIn`.
+- I propose we migrate the Login and Registeration first and then move towards inner fragments and during the migration I'll remove all  `@Component` and `@Subcomponent` interfaces and annotate all modules with `@InstallIn`.
 - After the migration, all Application/Activity/Fragment/View classes will be annotated with `@AndroidEntryPoint` and any code instantiating or propagating components shall be removed.
 <br>